The Ultimate Guide to Drop Shipping

 On Amazon, making a lot of sales comes down to who has the best price.

-Again, like eBay, there’s a lot of drop ship suppliers that won’t even let you sell on Amazon.
+Again, like eBay, there’s a lot of dropshipping suppliers that won’t even let you sell on Amazon.

 I do have one piece of advice for dropshipping on Amazon: don’t put all your eggs in one basket.
 It’s quite common that overnight a bigger player steps in and starts competing with you.